How does the Conference arrive at what is a fair share for each church – i.e. the formula for shared ministries and pensions?

 Why is it that when our local church budget has been cut drastically, our shared ministries doesn’t go down as well?

 Each year, the Annual Conference budget is set and adopted for the following year by the Annual Conference.
-The budget has included very modest increases and the 2015 budget has no shared ministry increase.
+The budget has included very modest increases and the 2019 budget showed a shared ministry decrease.
 Church budgets are set locally.
 Any changes in a local church budget that will affect shared ministries would not be realized for 2 years.
-For example: at the 2014 Annual Conference, the budget was set for 2015.
-If a local church budget was changed in 2014, that change will not be reflected in apportionments until 2016 because the 2015 budget has already been approved.
+For example: at the 2018 Annual Conference, the budget was set for 2019.
+If a local church budget was changed in 2018, that change will not be reflected in apportionments until 2020 because the 2019 budget has already been approved.

 Do we need to pay the Conference for everything we haven’t paid in past years?

-There are presently policies in place that can forgive up to one third of a congregation’s past pension and insurances debt.
-There is some discussion by the cabinet to expand the forgiveness program.
-Recommendations will be made to CFA in the fall of 2014.
+There are presently policies in place that can forgive up to 1/3 of a congregation’s past pension and insurance debt.
+Recommendations will be made to CFA on a case by case basis.

 Are local churches paying for health insurance and pension of Conference staff?